 - To chair the Board, the Advisory Council, the Delegates’ Assembly and the Members’ Assembly.

 - To act as Honorary Editor of the official journal of the Association during his/her term of office.

 7.6.4 The EANM President-Elect is elected by the Delegates’ Assembly for a two-year non-renewable term and has the following functions and responsibilities:

-- To appreciate and become cognisant with the overall lines of policy and directions of the EANM as a whole.
+- To appreciate and become cognisant of the overall lines of policy and directions of the EANM as a whole.

-- To help in periods of transition between officers of the Board and to assist the President in officially representing the EANM.
+- To help in periods of transition between officers of the Board and to assist the President officially representing the EANM.

 - Upon request from the Board, the President-Elect can take on special tasks (including but not limited to the tasks in connection with the functions of the Board as described in article 7.6).